 As one of the very few buildings of its kind, the 70-foot-high Desert View Watchtower —made from stone in the style of Ancestral Puebloan towers — is an essential visit on any trip to the Grand Canyon.

+Start your journey in the Kiva Room, built in the style of a traditional religious chamber; you may even catch a glimpse of some cultural displays while you’re there!
 Walk up to the observation deck, snap a few photos, and then browse through the bookstore inside!

 The South Rim might receive the bulk of the Grand Canyon’s tourists, but if you’re after adventure, thrills, and more unbelievable views, the West Rim has it all.